aleksip/starterkit-shila-drupal-theme/README.md

+**PLEASE NOTE: this StarterKit has now been merged into [Shila theme](https://github.com/aleksip/shila-drupal-theme) and development will continue as part of that project.**

 # Shila Drupal Theme StarterKit

 A StarterKit for the [Drupal Edition of Pattern Lab](https://github.com/pattern-lab/edition-php-drupal-standard).
 Used in developing Drupal 8 themes and Pattern Lab style guides based on [Shila theme](https://github.com/aleksip/shila-drupal-theme).